Kazakhstan

 These changes in environmental legislation go hand in hand with Kazakhstan’s commitments to conserve biodiversity and achieve carbon neutrality by 2060.

-1. Subsidising game breeding to save animal species and develop hunting concessions
+1. Subsidising game breeding to save threatened animal species and develop an improved system of hunting concessions

 The aim of the finance solution is to conservation of the natural population of wildlife, through introduced government subsidies for game breeding.
 The end of result of the finance solution is to preserve wildlife resources and develop the market for sustainable hunting by releasing some animals in the wild while using some animals for hunting, sale and placing on the market (horns, meat, skin, etc.).

 Ecotourism development in Kazakhstan would support economic development, increase financing of Protected Areas and expand opportunities for local livelihoods for men and women.
-The aim of the finance solution is to increase investment in ecotourism infrastructure and services through enhanced government incentives.
+The finance solution aims to increase investment in ecotourism infrastructure and services through enhanced government incentives.

-3. trenghtening PA management planning for improved financing
+3. Strengthening PA management and financial planning for improved state financing

-The aim of this solution is to ensure that the 27 protected areas have high-quality budgeted management plans capable of securing adequate government funding for their successful management.
+This solution aims to ensure that the 27 protected areas have high-quality budgeted management plans capable of securing adequate government funding for their successful management.

 The purpose of the financial solution is to introduce a new effective mechanism for the conservation of biodiversity during the industrial projects implementation on the example of the Kansu project.
 Kazakhstan is an industrial country, industrial development of the territory will continue and the introduction of a financial solution will allow avoiding similar problems in the future.

-6. Creating an enabling environment for attracting carbon offsets from the international market, multinational enterprises operating in the country
+5. Creating an enabling environment for attracting nature-positive carbon offsets from the international market and multinational enterprises operating in the country

-Most of the forests of Kazakhstan (more than 11 million hectares), including rare, endangered, global important species, remain outside the protected areas.
+Most of the forests of Kazakhstan (more than 11 million hectares), including rare, endangered, globally important species, remain outside the protected areas.
 This negatively affects the conservation of forest biodiversity.
-The forests are in state ownership, financed from the state budget, however there is a financing gap of more then 35%.
-The finance solution is aimed at additional attraction of foreign investments for the conservation of forest biodiversity through carbon projects.
-Investors' financial resources will be directly channeled to the goals of forest biodiversity conservation, increasing forest area and improving forest management system.
+The forests are in state ownership, financed from the state budget; however, there is a financing gap of more than 35%.
+The finance solution is aimed at attracting additional attraction of foreign investments for the conservation of forest biodiversity through high-integrity carbon projects.
+An allocation mechanism will ensure that investors’ financial

 Policy and Institutional Review is the analyses of the political and socio-economic factors leading to changes in biodiversity and ecosystems.
 The review includes analysis of a wide range of institutions in general across many industries, defining their roles in planning for biodiversity financing, their impact and interdependence with biodiversity, the coherence between the targets and the national biodiversity goals, and the overall capacity level.